vip-pana/weRoad-laravel/README.md

 ## Installation

 1. Clone the repository and open the repository on your IDE
+2. With terminal, move on `/weRoad`
-2. Run `composer install` to install the necessary dependencies
+3. Run `composer install` to install the necessary dependencies
+4. Run `npm run build` to make the build of the project
-3. Run `php artisan migrate --seed` to populate the database with mock data.
+5. Run `php artisan migrate --seed` to populate the database with mock data.
-4. Run `php artisan serve` to  start the application on port 8000.
+6. Run `php artisan serve` to  start the application on port 8000.
 Then open your browser on http://localhost:8000

+ps.
+If you have problem on build or serve, delete the node_modules and package-lock.json and rerun npm install
 ### Packages

 - **Laravel Breeze**: For authentication